Emile-Forbes/Python_Lessons/README.md

 # Python_Lessons

-My Name is Emile-Forbes and I am graduate with  two Masters and an MBA.
-I possess a masters in Data Science  and another in Information and Analytics.
+My Name is Emile-Forbes and I am a data science graduate.
-I believe in learning by doing, therefore I kicked off my journey by designing lessons for data science, data engineer and engineer enthusiasts.

 Will Keep you posted on my journey